roehst/kb-agents/README.md

 - Use the SLD+CLP(Z) solver in `miniprolog.py`, avoiding the need to call Prolog as a subprocess.
 - Add persistence for the Prolog knowledge base, so that the agent can remember facts across sessions.

+## Parser

+- I used `lark-parser` to create a Prolog parser that can parse a subset of Prolog, including facts, rules, and queries.
+- I started with manual recursive descent parsing, but switched to Lark as it was easier and more robust.

 ## Running it

 `docker build -t kb-agents .`